edia-toolbox/edia-toolbox.github.io/docs/index.md

     We are currently resolving some legal aspects with our institution before we can publicly release the full source code.
 We appreciate your patience and expect to have everything ready soon.

-    We’re planning to launch the public alpha release early July.
+    We’re planning to launch the public alpha release within 2025.

     If you want to get access beforehand, [please reach out to us](contact.md).